-Frozen Limoncello Sorbet is light and lemony and simply lovely!
-Originally made as a palate cleanser for a holiday Feast of the Seven Fishes; it’s really perfect in spring and summer too when you crave a refreshing, cold libation.
+Limoncello Sorbet is light and lemony and simply lovely!
+It’s perfect when you crave a refreshing, cold libation.

 Sure in my heart I’m Italian and it’s the cuisine that really got me excited about cooking even if what I thought was wonderful Italian food was a bit less than the real deal as I’ve come to learn over the years.